AI Maturity Quiz

 High-value use cases are becoming central to HR’s operating model — like AI-driven candidate matching, predictive turnover analysis, and AI-generated learning and development content, according to Gartner.

 • Reskilling and upskilling the workforce.
 Preparing people to work effectively alongside AI isn’t just a necessity: It’s a strategic advantage.
-A focus on continuous learning helps organizations keep pace with automation while addressing employee concerns about job displacement.
+A focus on continuous learning helps organizations keep pace while addressing employee concerns about job displacement.

 Two people in a modern office setting, one writing on a tablet, the other observing.
 Both are casually dressed and engaged in discussion.